cmpablo/Roboto-Memory-Game/README.md

 Player clicks a robot.
 Once that robot is clicked, it cannot be clicked again or you lose.
 Every robot is worth 1 point.
 Click all 12 robots and you win.

+_Please note:_ hover state of robots is a shake.
+Don't be alarmed.

 ### Screenshots